WebDeverDan/baker-cost-profit-calculator/README.md

   ## Description

-  * A mobile-first mini-application to use in order to calculate how much a user should charge for baked goods services.
-This is hardcoded with real-world market rate prices for the goods, and incorporates quantity, mileage, hours spent, material cost, and also a 15% discount function.
+  * A baker in the family needed a tool like this to use so I've made a mobile-first mini-application to use in order to calculate how much a she should charge for baked goods services.
+This is hardcoded with real-world market rate prices for the goods, and incorporates quantity, mileage, hours spent, material cost, and also a variable discount function.

   ## Table of Contents